Home Up Services Contacts Commentary Fora Input Publications GHG Emissions Guests What's New Contents

 June 24 - No evidence of radiation effects at TMI

 Another letter seemed warranted on the monster mutant plants allegedly found at TMI.
 More discussion under May 22, "Separating nuclear fact from fiction no easy task" below.
-(DRP 08/30)
+It was published in the Lethbridge Herald under the title "No evidence of radiation effects at TMI" on June 24.
+(DRP 08/07/30)

 June 14 - Oil roil makes public boil